 This decision will be mostly decided by the outdoor environment.
 As you’ll need to pump outdoor air in to keep a steady flow of fresh air, you’ll want to consider the annual climates of where you’re growing.
 If it’s always hot and dry, you’ll want a cool-mist humidifier.
 Conversely, if it’s cold year-round, you’ll want a warm mist solution.
 For most growing regions, it isn’t so cut and dry which is why ultrasonic humidifiers are generally regarded as the best option in most rooms.

 You’ll want to decide what type of mineral dust you’ll use in your humidifier.
 If it’s too dusty or contains too many microorganisms, you’ll find it best to use an evaporative humidifier.
 It’ll remove these contaminants before evaporation and release.
 If you don’t face this issue, any of the other humidifier options are probably more desirable.

 Automation vs. Manual Inputs

-If you enjoy the peace of mind that comes with entering settings then letting the humidifier do its job without constant management, then you should definitely consider either an ultrasonic humidifier or an air washer humidifier.
+If you enjoy the peace of mind that comes with entering settings and then letting the humidifier do its job without constant management, then you should definitely consider either an ultrasonic humidifier or an air washer humidifier.
 They have the most automated features of available options with the least amount of micromanagement on your end.
-However, if the budget doesn’t allow, or you just prefer to be hands on, cool mist, warm mist or evaporative humidifiers are all viable options.
+However, if the budget doesn’t allow it, or you just prefer to be hands-on, cool mist, warm mist or evaporative humidifiers are all viable options.